A muon scattering tomography system based on high spatial resolution scintillating detector: Conclusion and outlook

 \section{Conclusion and outlook}

 We present the full development of a cosmic ray muon scattering tomography setup, covering its design, simulation, construction, performance characterization, and imaging validation.
 The core of this setup is a large-area, high-spatial-resolution scintillating detector, which was systematically optimized through Geant4 simulations.
-Key design parameters including a triangular bar geometry with an 11~mm pitch, a fiber encoding scheme, and the low-noise readout electronics, were meticulously engineered to achieve a spatial resolution of 1.0~mm and a detection efficiency of 97.47\% per detection plane.
-This results in a large effective detection area of 53~cm$\times$53~cm for each super layer.
-Notably, the system achieves a normalized spatial resolution $\sigma_x$/p of 0.09, representing a clear improvement over conventional scintillator-based MST systems, which typically reach around 0.2.
+Key design parameters including a triangular bar geometry with an 11~mm pitch, a fiber encoding scheme, and the low-noise readout electronics, were meticulously engineered to achieve a spatial resolution of 1.0~mm and a detection efficiency of 97.57\% per detection plane.
+This results in a large effective detection area of 53~cm~$\times$~53~cm for each super layer.
+As quantitatively compared in table~\ref{tab:scintillator_comparison}, the system achieves a normalized spatial resolution $\sigma_x$/p of 0.09, representing a clear improvement over conventional scintillator-based MST systems (typically $\sim$0.2) and showing competitive performance relative to gas-based detectors such as GEM, Micromegas, and MRPC.

-The fully assembled system's imaging capability was successfully demonstrated by clearly reconstructing small test objects ($2\times2\times2\text{ cm}^3$ cubes) made of various materials, including low-Z aluminum.
-The results confirm that the enhanced spatial resolution directly translates to superior image quality, characterized by a high signal-to-noise ratio and sharp boundaries, as predicted by our initial simulations.
+The fully assembled system's imaging capability was successfully demonstrated by clearly reconstructing small test objects ($2\times2\times2\text{ cm}^3$ cubes) made of various materials.
+The results confirm that the enhanced spatial resolution directly translates to superior image quality, characterized by a high signal-to-noise ratio and sharp boundaries.
+The same imaging conditions were also validated in the simulation, and good agreement was achieved between the experimental and simulated results.